-Top 20 Call Center KPIs To Measure in 2020
+Top 20 Call Center KPIs To Monitor in 2024

 1. CSAT (Customer Satisfaction score)

 The simplest way to find out how satisfied your customers are is to ask them — and a quick exit survey will give you running feedback on how you are doing, and how this alters over time will provide a valuable indicator of overall happiness.

 You could use a Likkert (numerical) scale, or a simple “very satisfied, satisfied, not satisfied, very dissatisfied’ rating score, or get flashy with sliders etc… Two important things to remember: Ask everyone, because the only spontaneous feedback you will get is likely to be extreme (and frequently negative).

 And if you change the presentation or wording of the scale, for example to try and increase response rate, then you won’t have meaningful comparisons to be made between the data — so avoid doing this too often.

 This rating has some complex arithmetic behind it, but ultimately comes down to a score, expressed as a rating out of 10 (occasionally 100), which answers the question “how likely are you to recommend our company to your friends/colleagues?”

 This score is very useful as it’s extremely quick for respondents to engage with — they just have to click a number, in a customer survey — and because it’s an externally validated formula, it lets you make meaningful comparisons with other brands and products, as well as comparing with your own performance over time.
 A positive NPS (>0) is generally considered as good.